-32. In terms of the public realm, the village road is of standard finish with no pavements or formal edges.
-A recent undergrounding scheme has removed much of the intrusive wirescape whilst the street lighting is of unobtrusive modern style.
+29. In terms the public realm, the village road is of standard finish with no pavements or formal edges.
+The intrusive electricity and telephone wires and associated poles were removed during an undergrounding scheme initiated by this Authority in 2014.